IAMLaunder/discordMessageBot/README.md

 The purpose of this bot is to try and create authentic conversation in a discord channel currently only contains the script, you will have to firgure out and setup the file structure

+now has extra scripts REACT and SPAM these are used for testing to get banned